HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

   sql_file="page_bytes_per_type.sql"
 ) }}

-There are almost as many HTTP requests for images and JS but the overall weight is much higher for images.
-JS being generally heavier to process than images, this is still bad news.
+There are almost as many HTTP requests for images and JavaScript but the overall weight is much higher for images.
+JavaScript being generally heavier to process than images, this is still bad news.
 Once again, the results are really close for mobile and desktop, even if it would totally make sense to offer lighter experiences on mobile.

 ### More sustainable hosting